atomicdata-dev/atomic-data-docs/src/core/concepts.md

 - four different Atoms (every line is an Atom)
 - two different Subjects: `https://example.com/arnold` and `https://example.com/britta`.
-- three different Predicates (`https://example.com/properties/bornAt`, `https://example.com/properties/firstName`, and `https://example.com/properties/bestFriend`)
+- three different Propertys (`https://example.com/properties/bornAt`, `https://example.com/properties/firstName`, and `https://example.com/properties/bestFriend`)
 - four different Objects (`1991-0-20`, `Arnold`, `https://example.com/britta` and `Britta`)

 ## Subject

-The Subject (or Atomic Subject) is the first part of an Atom.
+The Subject field is the first part of an Atom.
 It is the identifier that the rest of the Atom is providing information about.
 It's a URL that points to the Resource.
 The creator of the Subject MUST make sure that it resolves.
 In other words: following / downloading the Subject link will provide you with all the Atoms about the Subject (see [Atomic Querying](querying.md).

-## Predicate
+## Property

-The Predicate (or Atomic Predicate) is the second part of an Atom.
+The Property field is the second part of an Atom.
-It is a URL that points to an Atomic Property.
+It is a URL that points to an Atomic [Property](../schema/classes.md#Property).
 For example `https://example.com/createdAt` or `https://example.com/firstName`.
 <!-- Making this a requirement is what makes Atomic Data typed and semantic -->
-The Predicate MUST be a URL, and that URL MUST resolve to an Atomic Property.
+The Property MUST be a URL, and that URL MUST resolve to an Atomic Property.

-## Object
+## Value

-The Object (or Atomic Object) is the third part of an Atom.
+The Value field is the third part of an Atom.
-Contrary to the Subject and Predicate values, the Object can be of any datatype.
+Contrary to the Subject and Property values, the Object can be of any datatype.
 This includes URLs, strings, integers, dates and more.

 ## Graph